sameetpatil5/tata-brp/README.md

 ## Overview

-This project is designed to automate the extraction and processing of blood report data.
-The goal is to extract structured information from various types of blood reports, standardize units, and provide actionable insights.
-The app uses Natural Language Processing (NLP) techniques to identify and map parameters from unstructured text data.
+This project automates the extraction and formatting of blood report data.
+It processes markdown inputs containing medical tables and ensures they are formatted correctly without altering numerical or textual data.
+The application uses FastAPI and requires a Gemini API key for formatting operations.

 ---

 ## Features

+- **Data Formatting**: Corrects formatting errors in markdown inputs using LLM.
 - **Data Extraction**: Extract key parameters from blood reports.
+- **Report Parsing**: Parse unstructured data and identifies the required phrases.
 - **Unit Standardization**: Convert units into a unified format for analysis.
-- **Report Parsing**: Parse unstructured data into a structured format.
 - **Configurable Output**: Output can be customized based on report format.

 ---